containers/podman-desktop/website/docs/kubernetes/building-an-image-and-testing-it-in-kubernetes.md

 #### Prerequisites

-- Podman Desktop has access to a running container engine.
+- Podman Desktop has access to:
+  - A running container engine.
-- Podman Desktop has access to a running Kubernetes cluster.
+  - A running Kubernetes cluster.
 - A container definition file: `Containerfile` or `Dockerfile`.

 #### Procedure